Architectural Linear Lighting

 First check: Brand requirement, packaging scope, sample path, and target market

-Use the visual group first, then confirm voltage, CCT, CRI, IP grade, profile, sample path, and OEM packaging details.
+Match the scene first, then confirm voltage, CCT, CRI, IP grade, profile, sample path, and OEM packaging details.

 Use these when the project starts from cabinet, cove, ceiling, display, or interior line-lighting intent.